Tesla Model S Center Console

 Once you have all the parts printed, make sure all the parts mesh (see photo) and use an xacto knife to trim as necessary.
 Glue the crossbars to the center divider, then glue the arms to the crossbars.
 Finally glue the pins on the arms to the drinkholder.
 Enjoy!

 Liked ByView All

 Tesla Model S Center Console by OleEichhorn is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure OleEichhorn would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure OleEichhorn would love to see what you've printed.
+Please document your print and share a Make with the community.